100 Notable alumni of

 -

 Phillip Jerome Hellmuth Jr. is an American professional poker player who has won a record seventeen World Series of Poker bracelets, the majority in no-limit hold'em.
 He is the winner of the Main Event of the 1989 World Series of Poker (WSOP) and the Main Event of the 2012 World Series of Poker Europe (WSOPE), and he is a 2007 inductee of the WSOP's Poker Hall of Fame.
-He is widely regarded as the greatest tournament player of all time.
+He is the only player in poker history to have won a WSOP bracelet in 5 different decades.
+He is widely regarded as one of the greatest tournament players in history.

 -